-This is a simple tip that most crowdfunders don’t maximize on:
+This is a simple tip but it's one that most Twitter users don’t maximize:

 Why ‘pin’ a tweet?

-– Whenever anyone lands on your main Twitter page, you’ll have a tweet explaining your campaign at the top.
-Carry on tweeting away & the pinned tweet will stay right at the top.
+– Whenever anyone lands on your main Twitter page, you’ll have a tweet explaining your campaign at the very top - meaning you've provided a constantly convenient call to action for anyone who happens upon your page.
+Italso means that you can carry on tweeting updates related to the project and the pinned tweet will stay right at the top.

 – Throughout your campaign you will slowly get more likes & retweets (provided you are regularly tweeting, to attract people to your Twitter page).
 More likes & retweets give your project momentum.
 More momentum means people are more likely to click on your project link to see what the fuss is about!

 Make a Twitter ‘list’ (see here how to make Twitter lists) of people you would like to retweet or donate to your project.
-Ideally this list will include people that would have an interest in your project, not random celebrities (we use a tool called Twenrich at Hubbub to automatically find influential people on Twitter but more about that later!).
-When you click on your Twitter list, you will only see tweets from these people.
+Ideally this list will include people that would have an interest in your project.
+They don't need to be famous in the A-list sense, but well known and popular influencers who have a notable reputation in similar areas to that of your project.

 2) Engage with your list